 Some of the very first applications of luminous paint (lume) can be found on military pocket watches from the early 1900’s.
 Initially, luminescence was achieved by using a radioactive material called radium, which was first discovered by Marie Slodowska-Curie and her husband, Pierre Curie in 1898.
 Radium was combined with zinc sulfide, which allowed for a brighter glow than pure radium alone.
+You can see this on a number of vintage Rolex watches examples.

 Half Lume on a Rolex Watch with a green glow.